New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 According to the 2019 court statistics report published by the state's Unified Court System, 3,009,470 criminal charges were filed in all courts within the state.
-882,268 depositions as well as 854,056 filings were recorded in city and district courts.
-In general, the report showed that the probability of criminal charges going to trial is comparatively low.
-For instance, in felonies cases alone, the state recorded 41,795 court dispositions and 36,033 filings.
+882,268 depositions and 854,056 filings were recorded in city and district courts.
+The report showed that the probability of criminal charges going to trial is comparatively low.
+For instance, in felony cases alone, the state recorded 41,795 court dispositions and 36,033 filings.
 84% (35,068) of these cases were settled through plea offers.
-3% (1,208 cases) was settled via jury trial, less than 1% was settled via bench trial, and 8% was dismissed.
+3% (1,208 cases) were settled via jury trial, less than 1% via bench trial, and 8% were dismissed.

 When does a Criminal Defendant Have the Right to a Trial?